EmilionR/jedi-blades-hackathon/README.md

 - Team members: As a site user I can see the team members so that I can learn more about the team

 ### Features
+#### Landing page
+The landing page includes:
+- A header with navigation links and a footer with social, team, and legal links.
+- A button so the user can choose to play Star Wars music while picking their favorite lightsaber.
+- A scrolling intro section in the style of the Star Wars intro text, so the user can read all about Jedi Blades.
+- A "Choose your path" button to filter the available lightsabers by light and/or dark side
+- The selection of lightsabers.
+Each lightsaber card shows an image, the name, color, and owner of the lightsaber, and buttons to see a detail about that saber or character.
+- The cursor, in the shape of a lightsaber.

+#### Lightsaber details
+Each lightsaber's details include an image of the saber, its name, which character wields it, and its design and lore so that users can pick their perfect weapon.

+#### Character details
+Each character's details include an image, the character's name, light/dark side alignment, home planet, and lore.

+#### Team page
+The team page shows the talented Sabersmiths who forged the Jedi Blades project.

 ### Surface
 #### Wireframes
 We started out with these wireframes:
 <div align="left">